Welding Schools...For Welding Certification, there is Hobart, Tulsa, Lincoln...and the new Kid on the Block...WEC

 There are three main welding schools that focus on training welders to be able to pass welding certification tests as a main goal.
 And lets face it.
 If you cant pass the test, you don’t get the job.

-I would not be at all interested in attending a welding school whose objective it was to make me an "entry level welder".
-What kind of an objective is that?
+After having some experience testing welders who graduated from a local technical college, I personally would be hesitant to select a welding school whose objective it was to make me an "entry level welder".

 Some Welding Schools need to be overhauled and funded with the right materials to train for welding certification in pipe welding, thin sheet metal, as well as structural welding.

-Tulsa welding school, Hobart institute of technology, and the Lincoln welding training program all have welding programs geared toward getting you ready to pass a welding test and get a good paying welding job as a certified welder, not an "entry level worker"
+Tulsa welding , Hobart institute of technology, and the Lincoln welding training program all have welding programs geared toward getting you ready to pass a welding test and get a good paying welding job as a certified welder, not an "entry level welder"

 A great feature of Hobart institute of welding is that they also offer several smaller modules of training courses that are very affordable and very specific like "titanium tig welding"